 Some proponents claim that brown seaweed can also help promote weight loss, as well as aid in skin care.

-Benefits of Brown Seaweed
+Health Benefits of Brown Seaweed

 To date, very few scientific studies have looked at brown seaweed's impact on human health.
 Although there is currently a lack of evidence to support the use of brown seaweed in treatment of any condition, preliminary research suggests that brown seaweed extract may offer these health effects: